bertrandmc/til/aws/developer-associate-notes.md

 # Other

+## Disaster Recovery

+Disaster recovery is about preparing for and recovering from a disaster.

+**RTO: Recovery Time Objective**
+The time it takes after a disruption to restore a business process to its service level, as defined by the operational level agreement (OLA).
+For example, if a disaster occurs at 12:00 PM (noon) and the RTO is eight hours, the DR process should restore the business process to the acceptable service level by 8:00 PM.

+**RPO: Recovery Point Objective**
+The acceptable amount of data loss measured in time.
+For example, if a disaster occurs at 12:00 PM (noon) and the RPO is one hour, the system should recover all data that was in the system before 11:00 AM.Data loss will span only one hour, between 11:00 AM and 12:00 PM (noon).

+**Disaster Recovery Strategies**
+The faster RTO is the strategy the more expensive it will be because of the required infrastructure, data replication etc.

+1. Backup and Restore:
+   Longer RTO.
+   Based on backups, snapshots, EMIs etc. When a disaster strikes backups are use to recreate affected services.
+This has a higher RTO because infrastructure needs to be put in place and RTO will depend on how often backups were made.

+2. Pilot Light:
+   Longer RTO but faster than Backup and Restore.
+   A small secondary version of the critical systems are always running in the cloud.
+This is faster than Backup and Restore because critical systems are already up and running.
+To recover is mostly about, failing over to these backups, adding the non-critical systems and scaling up the critical ones.

+3. Warm Standby:
+   Second Faster RTO.
+   Fully system is up and running but at minimun size.
+Upon disaster we fail over and scale up.

+4. Hot Site / Multi Site Approach:
+   Faster RTO (minutes or seconds).
+   Full production scale is running in parallel and in case of disaster you just failover.

+The above strategies are valid for both On-Site+ Cloud or All Cloud.
+For all cloud you would have a multi region setup, this way there are multi AZ and multi region resistance to disasters.

+**How to prepare?**

+1. Backups
+   EBS Snapshots, RDS automated backups / snapshots etc. Push these regularly to S3,S3-IA, LifeCycle Policies to Glacier/Deep, Cross Region Replication.
+   From on-premise, use Snowball and Storage Gateway.
+2. High Availability
+   Route53 to migrate DNS over form Region to Region.
+   RDS Multi-AZ, ElastiCache Multi-AZ, EFS, S3.
+   Site-to-Site VPN as a recovery from Direct Connect.
+3. Replication
+   RDS replication (Cross Region), AWS Aurora + Global Databases.
+   Database replciation from on-premise to RDS.
+   Storage Gateway.
+4. Automation
+   CloudFormation and Elastic Beanstalk to help re-create a whole new environment.
+   Recover / Reboot EC2 instances with CloudWatch (actions) if alarms fail.
+   AWS Lambda functions for customized automations.
+5. Chaos testing
+   Cause failures to validate your recovery stratey.
+Netflix is an example, they create the Chaos Monkey which randomly terminates EC2 instances in production to constantly evaluate how resilient the infrastructure is.

+## Database Migration Service

+Quickly and secure way to migrate databases to AWS, resilient and self-healing.
+The source database remains fully operational during the migration, minimizing downtime to applications that rely on the database.
+The AWS Database Migration Service can migrate your data to and from most widely used commercial and open-source databases.
+Supports:
+Homogenous migrations: e.g: Oracle to Oracle etc.
+Heterogeneous migration: e.g: Microsoft SQL to Aurora etc.

+Supports Continuous Data Replication using CDC (Change Data Capture).
+You must create an EC2 instance to perform the replication tasks.

+**AWS Schema Convention Tool (SCT)**
+Convert your DB's schemas from one engine to another.
+Example OLTP: SQL Server or Oracle to MySQL, PostgreSQL, Aurora.
+Example OLAP: TeraData or Oracle to Amazon Redshift.
+IMPORTANT: You do not need to use SCT when migrating for the same database engine.

+## On-Primise strategy with AWS

+1. Ability to download Amazon Linux 2 AMI as a VM (.iso format).
+They can run on VMWare, KVM, VirtualBox, Microsoft Hyper-V.
+2. VM Import/Export
+   Migrate existing applications into EC2.
+   Create a Disaster Recovery strategy for your on-premise VMs.
+   Can export back the VMs from EC2 to on-premise.
+3. AWS Application Discovery Service
+   Gather information about on-premise server to plan a migration.
+   Server utilization and dependency mapping.
+   Track the migration with AWS Migration Hub.
+4. AWS Database Migration Service
+5. AWS Server Migration Service
+   Incremental replication of on-premise live servers to AWS.

+## AWS Data Sync

+AWS DataSync makes it simple and fast to move large amounts of data online between on-premises storage and Amazon S3, Amazon Elastic File System (Amazon EFS), or Amazon FSx for Windows File Server.
+Move data from your NAS or file system via NFS or SMB.
+Need to install the AWS DataSync agent on premise so it can monitor your file system and sync data across to AWS.
+Replication can be scheduled to be hourly ,daily and weekly.
+Works for EFS to EFS replication.

+**DataSync vs Storage Gateway**
+AWS DataSync is ideal for online data transfers.
+You can use DataSync to migrate active data to AWS, transfer data to the cloud for analysis and processing, archive data to free up on-premises storage capacity, or replicate data to AWS for business continuity.
+AWS Storage Gateway is a hybrid cloud storage service that gives you on-premises access to virtually unlimited cloud storage.

+## HPC (High Performance Computing)

+EC2 Enhanced Networking

+**Higher bandwidth, higher packages per second, lower latency**

+1. Elastic Network Adapter (ENA): up to 100GB/s
+2. Elastic Fabric Adapter (EFA): Improved ENA for HPC, only works on Linux.
+   Great for inter-node (distributed) computation, tightly coupled workloads.
+   It leverages Message Passing Interface (MPI) standard.
+   It bypasses the underlying Linux OS to provide low-latency, reliable transport.

+Notes: Learn the difference between ENI and EFA.

 ## AWS Config

 AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
 Config continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations.
 With Config, you can review changes in configurations and relationships between AWS resources, dive into detailed resource configuration histories, and determine your overall compliance against the configurations specified in your internal guidelines.
 This enables you to simplify compliance auditing, security analysis, change management, and operational troubleshooting.